Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 # Using Icinga Web logic in third party software?

 With Icinga Web 2 we want to make the integration of third party software as easy as possible.
-We also want it easy for others to use Icinga Web logic in their software.
+We also want to make it easy for others to use Icinga Web logic in their software.

-Basically, the following call in any PHP file is enough:
+The following call in any PHP file is enough to achieve this:

 ```php
 <?php